adusachev/scanplot/README.md

-# Plot-Digitize
+# ScanPlot

 ## About

-This repository presents a methodology for determining the positions of points on raster images of scatterplots.
+This repository presents a methodology for determining the positions of points on raster images of scatter plots.

 The proposed methodology is semi-automatic and needs user interation on different algorithm stages.